-Another example of a natural hedge is that a company’s suppliers, production and customers belong to the same country.
-This will allow the company to set costs and price in the same currency.
-For example, Apple producing and selling iPhone SE in India.
+Another example of a natural hedge is that a company’s suppliers, production, and customers belong to the same country.
+This will allow the company to set costs and prices in the same currency.
+For example, Apple is producing and selling iPhone SE in India.

 Natural Heading in Financial Market

 A portfolio manager always looks for hedging the downside risk, and natural hedging is one of the options.
-Assets that have a long history of performing opposite to each other are a perfect fit for natural hedge.
+Assets with a long history of performing opposite each other are a perfect fit for a natural hedge.

 While selecting the natural hedge, portfolio managers must go by the historical trend.
 For instance, the natural hedge against the equities is a bond.
-A portfolio where equities are long, one should short bonds to cover the downside risk.
+In a portfolio where equities are long, one should short bonds to cover the downside risk.

 Bonds are known to perform poorly when equities are performing well, and vice versa.
-Such a relationship between equities and bonds is in existence since ages.
+Such a relationship between equities and bonds has been in existence for ages.
 However, during the 2008 financial crisis, both the assets were moving together.

 Another way to natural hedge is to go for pairs trading.
-Under this, a portfolio manager goes for long and short positions in two stocks that have a high correlation.
+Under this, a portfolio manager goes for long and short positions in two stocks with a high correlation.
 The idea is the performance of one offsets the performance of the other.